microsoft/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-microsoft-foundry/docs/core-labs/4-evaluation/41-first-evaluation.md

 - The evaluate() function provides a systematic way to assess AI application quality and safety using built-in evaluators
 - Evaluation metrics use Likert scales (1-5) with configurable thresholds to identify quality and safety issues
 - Azure AI Foundry portal provides visualization and tracking capabilities for comparing evaluation runs over time

+---

+!!! note "Next Step"
+    After reviewing evaluation metrics, close the notebook and move to the next evaluation or tracing lab.